-Growers make some mistakes while drying cannabis, as much as they are eager to find how to dry weed.
-When drying and curing marijuana, some mistakes can compromise on the quality of your weed.
+Growers make some mistakes while drying cannabis, as much as they are eager to find out how to dry weed.
+When drying and curing marijuana, some mistakes can compromise the quality of your weed.

 Avoid the following mistakes when drying cannabis.
 Unless you are keen to handle these mistakes, the process of drying marijuana will be useless: